 Applicable programs also need the following: all dosimetry records for the previous year, your facility's radiation safety program material, Radiologic Technology Licensure for everyone performing radiography (unless exempted), your last Medical Physicist survey, and your patient log (either hard copy or electronic).

 Q: Is our facility required to keep a logbook of patients x-rayed?

-Answer: When x-ray is used in a healing arts setting, according to the regulations, "Each facility shall maintain an x-ray log containing the patient I.D., the type of examinations, and the dates the examinations were performed.
+Answer: When an x-ray is used in a healing arts setting, according to the rules, “Each facility shall maintain an x-ray log containing the patient I.D., the type of examinations, and the dates the examinations were performed.
 When the patient or film must be provided with human auxiliary support, the name of the human holder shall be recorded."
 Either hardcopy or electronic copy is acceptable.

 Q: Do we need a Radiation Safety Officer or a Radiation Safety Program?

 Answer: Regardless of how small the practice, whenever ionizing radiation is used, one individual should be tasked with ensuring that safe radiation practices are in place and that every affected employee receives appropriate training.
 This individual should be responsible to review all exposure records and report any overexposure to the Department.
 The extent of the radiation safety program should be commensurate with the type of equipment being used and the scope of practice at the facility.

 Q: What is the rule concerning the holding of patients during x-ray examination?